 Changes as follows:

 The PHY shall provide the capability to perform a CCA and report the results of the assessment to the MAC.
-The CCA mechanism shall detect a “medium busy” condition for all supported preamble and header types.
-That is, the CCA mechanism shall detect that the medium is busy for the PHY PPDUs specified in 18.3.2 (PPDU format) and 17.2.2 (PPDU format).
-The CCA mechanism performance requirements are given in 19.4.6 (CCA performance).
+The CCA mechanism shall detect that the medium is busy for the PHY PPDUs specified in 18.3.2 (PPDU format) The CCA mechanism performance requirements are given in 19.4.6 (CCA performance).

 The ERP shall provide the capability to perform CCA according to the following method:

 CCA Mode (ED and CS): A combination of CS and energy above threshold.
 CCA shall have a mechanism for CS that detects all mandatory Clause 19 (Extended Rate PHY (ERP) specification) sync symbols.
-This CCA’s mode’s CS shall include both Barker code sync detection and OFDM sync symbol detection.
 CCA shall report busy at least while a PPDU with energy above the ED threshold is being received at the antenna.

 A busy channel shall be indicated by a PHY-CCA.indication(BUSY) primitive.
 A clear channel shall be indicated by a PHY-CCA.indication(IDLE) primitive.